Treatment for Hyperhidrosis

 Thoracic surgeon James S. Allan, MD, is an expert in the treatment for hyperhidrosis.
 He holds joint appointments at NSMC and Massachusetts General Hospital.
 North Shore patients of Dr. Allan may receive treatment close to home at his Salem campus office, or they may choose to see him in Boston.
 His Salem number is 978.745.1581.

 Hyperhidrosis, or excessive sweating, usually occurs in the armpits, palms, groin, or soles of the feet.
-While it is frequently a benign condition, it can also be symptomatic of more serious medical conditions, including thyroid problems, low blood sugar, nervous system disorders and other medical issues.
+It can also be symptomatic of more serious medical conditions, including thyroid problems, low blood sugar, nervous system disorders and other medical issues.
 Patients experiencing excessive sweating are encouraged to get a diagnosis and learn options for hyperhidrosis treatment.

 Appropriate treatment for hyperhidrosis depends on a number of factors.